PaulKinlan/paul.kinlan.me/content/en/2010-12-15-omni-launch-launch-installed-web-apps-from-th.markdown

 is changing their input against our keyword.
 The code iterates across all known apps and checks to see if their name contains the search term.
 If it does we add it to an array of suggestions.
-We also style the suggestion a little using &ldquo;chrome.omnibox.styleMatch&rdquo; to highlight the exact text that matched in the suggestion.
+We also style the suggestion a little using 'chrome.omnibox.styleMatch' to highlight the exact text that matched in the suggestion.
 At the end of the handler we call the method (suggestionsCallback) passed in to our handler with a list of the apps that we are suggesting to the user.</p>